obgm/libcoap/README.md

 This library is published as open-source software without any warranty of any kind.
 Use is permitted under the terms of the simplified BSD license.
+It includes public domain software. libcoap binaries may also include open-source software with their respective licensing terms.
-Please refer to LICENSE.BSD for further details.
+Please refer to LICENSE for further details.